ArthurDotSaito/arthursaito.com/notes/all-the-small-things.md

 This year was a game changer in my career.
 I made the decisive move to step away from industrial engineering, driven by a multitude of reasons.
 Notably, my increasing immersion in software engineering played a crucial role.
 Throughout my professional journey, shifting across different fields has become a second nature to me.
 However, after years of such diversity in my work, I've felt a growing urge to devote more time to my personal projects and life, all of which are intricately linked to the computer science field.
 There was a moment when my life seemed merely an extension of my work, and so I decided to change the things a little bit and “integrate” my work into my life as one of its many aspects.

 <img alt="my-life-and-work-sphere" src="../public/static/notes-images/life-work-spheres.png" class="note-image-full">

+That all said, I leave my position as a R&D Researcher on the industry and move to a Software Architect role in my current job.
+I still learning great deals about the architecture itself, articularly because it has been quite some time since I last worked with a complex system of numerous microservices.
+I'm not yet well familiarized with the recent changes of the .NET 6 & 7 (the main stack used here), so I'm still taking my time to learn more about.

+Another positive aspect with my decision is that I'll have more time to focus on my master's.
+I had been postponing some subjects and consequently my thesis, simply because I had absolutely no time to dedicate to it.
+I expect to return to the 'normal pace' on the next year, when the winter session classes start.